Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Scattering Matrix Perspective

 Alternatively, time-reversal symmetry can be broken in dynamically modulated devices, which is the central focus of this review.
 Because we focus on devices operating in the optical regime, we always assume a non-magnetic material response ($\mu_r$ = 1) and, for simplicity, an isotropic scalar permittivity, $\varepsilon(\rb, t)$ that depends on both position and time.
 When the modulation is \textit{periodic} with period $T$, a dynamic steady state does exist and oscillates in time with the same period, $T$.
 In this case, the scattering response can be generalized into a \textit{Floquet} scattering matrix, assuming that only the interior region of the optical device varies in time, while the ports remain static.
 In such a Floquet scattering framework, the Fourier expansion of the periodic function $a_i(t)$ allows the input amplitude in every port $i$ to be expanded as

 where $\Omega = 2\pi/T$.
-A similar expansion can also be defined for the output amplitudes, resulting in an infinite-dimensional scattering matrix, relating the input and output through all possible \textit{sidebands} oscillating at $\omega+p\Omega$, for all ports [Fig. \ref{fig:scattering}(c)].
+A similar expansion can also be defined for the output amplitudes.
 In practice, for a given modulation amplitude, there is negligible energy occupying sidebands above some threshold, meaning that the summation in (\ref{eq:a_expansion}) can be truncated to $|p| < P$ for some integer $P$.
-Such a truncation allows us to define the incoming and outgoing amplitudes, respectively, as
+Such a truncation allows us to define the incident and reflected amplitudes, respectively, as

-which are linked by the finite-dimensional scattering matrix, $\bb = \Sh(\omega)\ab$ \cite{Moskalets2002, Tymchenko2017}.
+which are linked by the finite-dimensional scattering matrix, $\bb = \Sh(\omega)\ab$ \cite{Moskalets2002, Tymchenko2017} relating the input and output through all \textit{sidebands} oscillating at $\omega+p\Omega$, for all ports [Fig. \ref{fig:scattering}(c)].
 In this framework, we refer to a port as denoted by $i,\ p$ as a Floquet port.
 Here, $i$ indexes the physical port, and $p$ indexes the sideband.
-Additionally, the amplitudes are assumed to be normalized such that the net power entering the device from a Floquet port $i, p$ is $(\omega + p\Omega)(|a_i|^2 - |b_i|^2)$, in order to maintain $\Sh \Sh^\dagger = I$ for a lossless system.
+Additionally, the amplitudes are assumed to be normalized such that the net photon flux entering the device from a Floquet port $i, p$ is $(\omega + p\Omega)(|a_i|^2 - |b_i|^2)$, in order to maintain $\Sh \Sh^\dagger = I$ for a lossless device.
 In other words, while power is not necessarily conserved in the presence of dynamic modulation, the total photon number flux is conserved.
 With this definition, the concept of the scattering matrix which is commonly defined for static devices is generalized to dynamically modulated devices.

-A nonreciprocal dynamically modulated device has an asymmetric scattering matrix.
+A nonreciprocal dynamically modulated device has an asymmetric scattering matrix because it does not satisfy the condition in (\ref{eqn:reciprocal}).
 In order to achieve this, the modulation must break time-reversal symmetry.
 Naively, one might expect that any modulation waveform with

 will break time-reversal symmetry.
 However, here we are considering a steady state response, which is independent of the time origin.
 Thus, to create a nonreciprocal dynamically modulated device, (\ref{eqn:tr_eps_naive}) must be satisfied independently of the time origin.
-To emphasize this point, we define a \textit{generalized time-reversal symmetry}: a time-modulated system is defined to maintain a generalized time-reversal symmetry if the condition
+To emphasize this point, we define a \textit{generalized time-reversal symmetry}: a time-modulated device is defined to maintain a generalized time-reversal symmetry if the condition